michael/documents-legacy/2013-01-09-substance-okfn.md

 Authoring a publication is an iterative process that may involve many authors that are able to simultaneously edit a single document.
 During that process users should be enabled to add markers and comments to certain text fragments.
 Markers and comments should stay out of the user's way, and only be shown contextually (e.g. when the text cursor is matching the corresponding marker).

 ### Extensibility

 Editing requirements are fundamentally different among application domains.
 While book authors are comfortable with headings, text and images, scientists may demand more advanced content types such as formulas, data-tables and visualizations to prove their research findings.
-Thus, publishing systems should feature a simple plugin system in order to allow user-specific content types.
+Publishing systems should feature a simple plugin system in order to allow user-specific content types.

 # Substance

 Substance is a content creation tool and a simple multi-format publishing platform.
 Whether you produce stories, books, documentations or scientific papers, Substance provides the tools that allow you to create, manage and share your content.
 It is being built with the idea of Open Knowledge in mind.
-So if you'd like to create and share public information, open access research or public domain texts, Substance is for you.
+So if you'd like to create and share public information, open access research or public domain texts, Substance may be for you.

 ![](http://interior.substance.io/images/campaign/substance.png)